#{ServerName}

 The Lord Crewe, Bamburgh

-View of Bamburgh village with castle and red phone box.
+View of Bamburgh village with the castle in the background and red phone box.

 Rich in history and brimming with rustic charm, The Lord Crewe in Bamburgh is housed within an ancient coaching inn just steps from the iconic castle.
 The menu is as hearty as the setting, with steak and ale pie, roast lamb, and their famous seafood platters all winning rave reviews.
 This is comfort food, Northumberland-style, served in a space that’s steeped in character.